ehulders/Meraki-Ansible-Deployment/readme.md

 ```

+This script could be customised to meet your exact deployment needs however the above can serve as an example.

 ### Running playbook

 All thats left to do is now lets run the playbook, to do this manually this can be done simply with the command executed on your local workstation.